vaisakpal/OpenShift/README.md

-# Openshift March 2026  -- changed by rahul testing github
+# Openshift March 2026  -- changed by rahul testing github -- changing for the 2nd time

 ## Kindly complete the pre-test from your Lab Machine
 <pre>